-Adrenal fatigue recovery can be confusing, challenging, and slow.
-Without knowledge and support, your health may keep getting worse.
+Adrenal fatigue treatment can be confusing, challenging, and slow and without expert knowledge and support, your health may keep getting worse.
 In this article, we will cover the seven most common adrenal fatigue recovery mistakes people make.
 These mistakes are avoidable with the right guidance and knowledge.

 If you've suffered from a combination of any of these symptoms, it's very possible you have AFS.
 You may have even gone to your medical practitioner and been given medication for these symptoms, such as antidepressants or hormone replacement.
 But because these medications don't address the root cause, your symptoms will eventually worsen as AFS progresses.

 Unfortunately, adrenal fatigue isn’t commonly recognised by the medical establishment.
 This is partly due to the fact that the symptoms associated with this disorder are so general and can be attributed to a range of health conditions.

 The end result of this lack of recognition is that people with adrenal fatigue often find it difficult to get the recovery guidance that they need.
 For these people, going to doctors often results in incorrect or even harmful advice, such as being given medication to address the most obvious symptoms.
 This kind of advice and intervention can have the effect of causing more stress, worsening the underlying adrenal fatigue.